 Start with a Strong Opening

 The first impression matters.
 According to the statistics, people will have a solid impression of who you are within the first seven seconds of meeting you.
-That’s why openers play a crucial role
+That’s why openers play a crucial role, and discovering some creative opening sales pitch examples is your go-to option to start with.

 Grab the prospect’s attention with a thought-provoking question relevant to their industry that highlights a common pain point, or a relatable anecdote that sets the stage for your message.